liuyu-star/ODRF/cran-comments.md

 ## Responses to Comments

+This is a resubmission after a feedback.
 We are very grateful for your comments and have made the following changes in response to your suggestions.

 1. Please always explain all acronyms in the description text. -> CART